 Author List

-Mitzelfelt KA, Limphong P, Choi MJ, Kondrat FD, Lai S, Kolander KD, Kwok WM, Dai Q, Grzybowski MN, Zhang H, Taylor GM, Lui Q, Thao MT, Hudson JA, Barresi R, Bushby K, Jungbluth H, Wraige E, Geurts AM, Benesch JL, Riedel M, Christians ES, Minella AC, Benjamin IJ
+Mitzelfelt KA, Limphong P, Choi MJ, Kondrat FD, Lai S, Kolander KD, Kwok WM, Dai Q, Grzybowski MN, Zhang H, Taylor GM, Lui Q, Thao MT, Hudson JA, Barresi R, Bushby K, Jungbluth H, Wraige E, Geurts AM, Benesch JL, Riedel M, Christians ES, Minella AC, Benjamin IJAuthors

-Ivor J. Benjamin MD Center Director, Professor in the Medicine department at Medical College of Wisconsin
+Ivor J. Benjamin MD Professor in the Medicine department at Medical College of WisconsinAron Geurts PhD Professor in the Physiology department at Medical College of Wisconsin

 Wai-Meng Kwok PhD Professor in the Anesthesiology department at Medical College of Wisconsin